A

 Why do dogs need massage?

-scavenging for food.
-They got plenty of outdoor air and exercise,
+They got plenty of outdoor air and exercise, but their

-animals' life spans lengthen.
-Our world has changed -- and our
+lengthen.
+Our world has changed — and our pets’ needs

 - Comforts tired muscles & relieves pain